bayileyegnabate/11-javascript/README.md

-## Overview of Project: Explain the purpose of this analysis.
+## Overview of Project:
 - The main goal of this analysis is to include multiple criteria to filter the UFO sightings table in order to allow users be able to tailer their search.

-## Results: Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.
+## Results:
-- Now the UFO sightings webpage allows you to filter the sightings table using sighting date, city name, state, country and even the shape of the sighting.
-Tha t is a hugh convince for users.
+- Now the UFO sightings webpage allows you to filter the sightings table using date, city name, state, country and even the shape of the sighting.
+That is a huge convenience for users.

-- the screen shoots bellow show sample result of using multiple filters:
+-The screen shoots bellow show sample results of using multiple filters:

 - **filtered by date**
 ![filtered by date](static/images/filter-by-date.png)